Calculating fertilizer application rates is just math, a simple formula. Here's an explanation for you to reference when you need it.

 44 lbs of 16-4-8 ÷ 20 lb size = 2.2 bags needed

 (round up to 4 and save the rest for your next application)

 If you are compost topdressing with Soil3 to build better soil structure and practice organic fertilization, then topdress for one fertilizer application instead of spreading fertilizer.

 Further Fertilizing Tips

-- Separate the annual recommended Nitrogen rate into the amount of applications you prefer, we recommend at least 3 "split" applications.
+Separate the annual recommended Nitrogen rate into several applications.
+We recommend at least 3 "split" applications.
 At least 3 applications provides a more consistent feeding and safeguards against burning the lawn with too much fertilizer at once.

-- Warm Season Lawns: Fertilize with Nitrogen through the growing season; starting after spring green up and when soil temperature is above 65 degrees F. Typical months for fertilizing warm season lawns with N are May, June, July, August.
+- Warm Season Lawns: Fertilize with nitrogen (N) through the growing season; starting after spring green up and when soil temperature is above 65 degrees F. Typical months for fertilizing warm season lawns with nitrogen are May, June, July, August.

 - Tall Fescue (a cool season lawn): Fertilize at least 3 times a year, during Tall Fescue's growing season in autumn, winter, and early spring.
-As of now, stop fertilizing Tall Fescue for the summer.
-A rule of thumb is no Nitrogen fertilizer on Tall Fescue during the warm months of May, June, July, and August.
+Stop fertilizing Tall Fescue during the summer.
+A rule of thumb is no nitrogen fertilizer on Tall Fescue during the warm months of May, June, July, and August.

-- This same calculation can also be used to calculate how many pounds of phosphorus and potassium you are appliying, but that isn't typically done unless there is an unusual deficiency in those two elements, with special applications of them required.
+This same calculation can also be used to calculate how many pounds of phosphorus and potassium you are applying, but that isn't typically done unless there is an unusual deficiency in those two elements, with special applications of them required.

 Based on the amounts of nitrogen needed for a particular lawn, this same formula can be applied to determine the pounds of nitrogen available in any fertilizer blend you have access to.